-An addictive behavior is defined as a person repeatedly engaging in a behavior even if it causes some degree of issues in their life.
-People addicted to a substance or activity may find it challenging to stop engaging in the destructive behavior.
-Addictive behaviors range from mild to severe, and some may have few serious life effects, while others can be destructive.
+Addictive behavior is a person repeatedly engaging in behavior even if it causes some degree of issues in their life.
+People addicted to a substance or activity may find it challenging to stop engaging in destructive behavior.
+Addictive behaviors range from mild to severe, and some may have a few serious life effects, while others can be destructive.

-There are many types of addictive behaviors, and experts still debate where these behaviors come from.
-For some people, a unique combination of genetics, personality, and life experiences makes these problems more likely.
+There are many addictive behaviors, and experts still debate where these behaviors come from.
+A unique combination of genetics, personality, and life experiences makes these problems more likely for some people.
 Some of these behaviors involve abusing substances, while others may include activities such as gambling.
 Regardless of the behavior, no one knows whether a seemingly enjoyable behavior will become addictive.